Support union recovery in high-dimensional multivariate regression: Introduction

-Some recent work has addressed certain statistical aspects of block-regularization schemes. \cite{Meier} have performed an analysis of risk consistency with block-norm regularization. \cite{Bach08} provides an analysis of block-wise support recovery for the kernelized group-Lasso in the classical, fixed $\pdim$ setting.
-In the high-dimensional setting, \cite{spamTR07} have studied the consistency of block-wise support recovery for the group-Lasso ($\Lp_1/\Lp_2$) for fixed design matrices, and their result is generalized by \cite{Liu08} to block-wise support recovery in the setting of general $\Lp_1/\Lp_q$ regularization, again for fixed design matrices.
+Some recent work has addressed certain statistical aspects of block-regulariza\-tion schemes. \citet{Meier} perform an analysis of risk consistency with block-norm regularization. \citet{Bach08} provides an analysis of block-wise support recovery for the kernelized group Lasso in the classical, fixed $p$ setting.
+In the high-dimensional setting, \citet{spamJRSS} studies the consistency of block-wise support recovery for the group Lasso for fixed design matrices, and their result is generalized by \citet{Liu08} to block-wise support recovery in the setting of general $\ell_1/\ell_q$ regularization, again for fixed design matrices.
 However, these analyses do not discriminate between various values of $q$, yielding the same qualitative results and the same convergence rates for $q=1$ as for $q>1$.
-Our focus, which is motivated by the empirical observation that the group Lasso can outperform the ordinary Lasso~\citep{Bach08,YuaLi06,ZhaRoc06,Obo07}, is precisely the distinction between $q=1$ and $q>1$ (specifically $q=2$).
+Our focus, which is motivated by the empirical observation that the group Lasso and the multivariate group Lasso can outperform the ordinary Lasso~[\citet{Bach08}; \citet {YuaLi06}; \citet{ZhaRocYu}; \citet{Obo07}], is precisely the distinction between $q = 1$ and $q > 1$ (specifically $q = 2$).
+We note that in concurrent work~\citet{NegWai08} have studied a related problem of support recovery for the $\ell_1/\ell_\infty$ relaxation.

-The distinction between $q=1$ and $q=2$ is also significant from an optimization-theoretic point of view.
-In particular, the SOCP relaxations underlying the group Lasso ($q=2$) are generally tighter than the quadratic programming relaxation underlying the Lasso ($q=1$); however, the improved accuracy is generally obtained at a higher computational cost~\citep{Boyd02}.
-Thus we can view our problem as an instance of the general question of the relationship of statistical efficiency to computational efficiency: does the qualitatively greater amount of computational effort involved in solving the group Lasso always yield greater statistical efficiency?
-More specifically, can we give theoretical conditions under which solving the generalized Lasso problem~\eqref{EqnBlockRegProb} has greater statistical efficiency than naive strategies based on the ordinary Lasso?
-Conversely, can the group Lasso ever be worse than the ordinary Lasso?
+The distinction between $q = 1$ and $q = 2$ is also significant from an optimiza\-tion-theoretic point of view.
+In particular, the SOCP relaxations underlying the multivariate group Lasso ($q = 2$) are generally tighter than the quadratic programming relaxation underlying the Lasso ($q = 1$); however, the improved accuracy is generally obtained at a higher computational cost~[\citet{Boyd02}].
+Thus we can view our problem as an instance of the general question of the relationship of statistical efficiency to computational efficiency: does the qualitatively greater amount of computational effort involved in solving the multivariate group Lasso always yield greater statistical efficiency?
+More specifically, can we give theoretical conditions under which solving the generalized Lasso problem~(\ref{EqnBlockRegProbq}) has greater statistical efficiency than naive strategies based on the ordinary Lasso?
+Conversely, can the multivariate group Lasso ever be worse than the ordinary Lasso?